ACT OF GOD: WHAT IS FORCE MAJEURE AND WHAT DOES IT MEAN FOR YOU AND YOUR COMMERCIAL LEASE?

 You finally have reached the pinnacle of success.
 You own your own business, and you have loyal customers you see daily.

 Then the unforeseeable happens.
 A dangerous virus infiltrates the country, and the health officials declare a pandemic.
-Your government forces you to shut down your business, and your customers shudder themselves at home.
+Your government forces you to shut down your business, and your customers shutter themselves at home.

 Worst of all, you can't pay your commercial lease because you're not making any money.
 You're on the brink of losing your business.